Planning the group photos at weddings

 Let’s have fun.
 I’ll be honest with you, the group photo section of the day is usually the part that my couples look forward to the least.
 This doesn’t have to be the case though, we can make it easy and painless, it just takes a little bit of organisation.

-People are generally a bit worried about the group photos at weddings because for the rest of the wedding day the photography will be focussed on a natural documenting approach.
-Photographing the day as it unfolds naturally without direction and posing.
-It’s all about natural happy smiles and capturing beautiful moments.
-The group photographs are the only part of the day (wedding photography wise) where there needs to be a little bit of organisation, direction and posing to get the photos done.
+People are generally a bit worried about the group photos at weddings because for the rest of the day the wedding photography will be focussed on a natural, documentary approach.
+Which can feel much less intimidating than posing.
+You don’t have to do anything apart from enjoy the day!
+Photographing the day as it unfolds naturally without direction and posing is all about natural happy smiles and capturing beautiful moments.
+The group photographs are the only parts of the day (wedding photography wise) where there needs to be a little bit of organisation, direction and posing to get the photos done.
 The right combinations of people don’t just stand in a line and smile at the camera without me placing them there first (oh my goodness, imagine if they did though!)

-The group photos at weddings require some organisation but it’s not a lot.
-We can make them fun and most importantly, quick, and successful without upsetting anyone in the process.
+The group photos at weddings do require some organisation, but it’s not a lot.
+We can make them fun and most importantly, quick, and successful without anyone getting bored or upsetting people in the process.

-The key to all of this is to make a plan and to think about this before the wedding day:
+The key to all of this is to make a plan and to think about this before the wedding day comes around:

 - Have a list of group photos prepared.